heroku/heroku-buildpack-nodejs/README.md

 up an appropriate environment of [node](http://github.com/joyent/node), [npm](https://github.com/isaacs/npm) and [SCons](http://www.scons.org).

+The `node_modules` directory will be cached between builds to allow for faster `npm install` time.

 ## Vendored Libraries

 The versions of node, npm and SCons used by the language pack are controlled